learn-co-students/sec-development-self-assessment-mod-4-sec-development-self-assessment-mod-4-1561404587/README.md

 We’ll be evaluating your code based on the following criteria:
 - **React Components:** Does the app reasonably separate responsibilities into components and a have a component hierarchy?
 - **Props:** Does the app have at least one presentational component that receives props?
 Does the app pass props down from a higher-level component to a lower one?
 Does the app make use of passing a functional prop?
 - **State:** Does the app have a dropdown menu that responds to changes and calls this.setState?
+If an individual student is updated, does the state reflect that change?
 - **API:** Does the app make an AJAX request to the API and return data?
-Does the update call correctly persist student changes in the back end?
+Does the update API call correctly persist student changes in the back end?
 - **Feature:** Does the app update the average score for each course dynamically?
-- Does the app follow best practices regarding state and component composition?
+- **Best Practices:** Does the app follow best practices regarding state and component composition?

 Good luck!